bazilinskyy/group-trust/gtrust-unity/coupled-sim/Assets/_SOSXR/coupled-sim_SoFar.md

 ---
 # 11-09-2024

 Was supposed to have a meeting with Jom and Ugne but they cancelled last minute due to planned train strikes this morning.
+Haven't heard from them re the 'roadworks'.

 Will get the Obey from `coupled-sim` Bachelor's branch so that we can actually have any automated cars respond to the traffic lights.
+I want to have the Prefab especially since that was quite useful IIRC.

+I also want to get from the other `coupled-sim` how it operates with the self-driven version.
+Does that have a waypointsystem, and how does that operate?
+Yes waypoint system.
+This is quite convenient actually.
+Will need to figure out what makes it tick so that it can come cleanly into this repo.

+Ik moet er voor zorgen dat alle Obey's uit zijn als het een Manual Car is, en aan zijn als het een AI car is.
+Or at least that the Obeys don't affect the manually driven car.

+To my knowledge moeten de AI car en de Manual Car vanaf hetzelfde punt starten, dus bij deze.
+Amend that: they shouldn't come from exactly the same point, because then they get spawned in the same thing, causing chaos.

+I added a basic waypoint route to test how the AI cars are faring.
+None are driving yet by themselves.
+With some coaxing I can get them to drive and stop for the Obey traffic lights, but that's not yet the same as driving for themselves.
+For instance, they don't want to restart driving once they've had to stop for a traffic light.

+Will look into this more another day.

+Will contact the students re a new appointment.